silentworks/thoughts/2015-08-27-lazy-loading-controller-action.md

 ### Pattern based action loading

-In Laravel you can use the `@` symbol to state your action for the defined route, while in Slim you would use the `:` symbol.
-The issue I am finding with this approach is that my IDE cannot go to the defining class by ctrl clicking on the string, nor can I refactor a class easily because my route actions are all defined as strings.
+In Laravel you have the `@` symbol to state your action for the defined route, while in Slim you have the `:` symbol.
+The issue I am finding with this approach is that my IDE cannot open to the defining class by **ctrl** clicking on the string, nor can I refactor a class easily because my route actions are all defined as strings.
+Here is what our example above would look like in this case.

+{% highlight php %}
+$app->get('/', 'JohnnyFiveController:helloJohnnyFive');

+$app->get('/world', 'JohnnyFiveController:say');
+{% endhighlight %}

+This looks so much better, but you might ask where do I tell my `JohnnyFiveController` that `$template` should be passed into the `__construct` method, well we would have to state this elsewhere or our app would fail.
+We would now have to add our `JohnnyFiveController` into Slim's default Di container which is Pimple.
+Meaning we would be defining what class the `JohnnyFiveController` string should be looking for in our container.
+To me this is tedious and time consuming and if someone was to make a mistake and reference a different class in the container pointing to the `JohnnyFiveController` string we would be giving wrong information.